 If we are to compare native development vs Flutter, both provide high scalability and quality user experience.
 But creating your app with Flutter is faster, and the development process will be easier as you need fewer developers, and it will take fewer hours of their work.

-Surf mobile developers have practiced native technologies for more than nine years.
+Surf mobile developers have practiced native technologies for more than twelve years.
 Since 2018, the Surf team has also made significant progress in making cross-platform apps.
 To assist you with decision-making, Surf experts have prepared the analysis of Flutter vs native performance.
 After reading this article, you will find out what business goals both Flutter and native technologies help to achieve.

 What is Flutter?

 Flutter is a popular cross-platform framework with a single code base, operating with Dart programming language.
 Launched only in 2018 by Google, Flutter has proven itself a convenient toolkit, easy for creating animations and quality UI components.
 Despite being Google’s fresh take on cross-platform, Flutter provides smooth animations and user-friendly interface elements.
 With Flutter you can write high-quality apps with high performance that look like native iOS and Android apps.

 What are native technologies?

 Unlike cross-platform tools, native application development is application-specific to either Android or iOS.
 Native apps are coded in languages that are supported by the device’s OS vendor:

 - Android languages: Kotlin, Java.
 Development environment: Android Studio